battlecode/battlecode-server-2017/specs.md

 -   * You can now sense the locations of the broadcasting robots instead of just the robots.
 -   * You can now sense your own and your opponent's milk quantity.
 * **1.1.1** (1/?/2014) -
--   * Fix typographical errors in specs.
+-   * Fix typographical errors and add clarifications in specs.
 Note that noise towers and cowboys (soldiers) both have an actiondelay penalty related to bytecodes.

 Appendices
 ------------